Tert-Butyl chloride: Synthesis

 Because tert-butanol is a tertiary alcohol, the relative stability of the tert-butyl carbocation in the step 2 allows the S_{N}1 mechanism to be followed, whereas a primary alcohol would follow an S_{N}2 mechanism.

 Reactions

 When tert-butyl chloride is dissolved in water, it undergoes a hydrolysis to tert-butyl alcohol.
 When dissolved in alcohols, the corresponding t-butyl ethers are produced.

 Uses

-tert-Butyl chloride is used to prepare the antioxidant tert-butylphenol and the fragrance neohexyl chloride.
+tert-Butyl chloride is used to prepare the antioxidant tert-butylphenol and the fragrance base neohexyl chloride.